Airport Security Tips

 - Know your airline's regulations regarding 'hazardous' items and the carrying of these items in checked or hand luggage.
 For example the latest rules on spare lithium batteries require a maximum of 2 to be carried in hand luggage only.
 Knowing these facts will prevent delays.

-- Get your checked and hand baggage allowances correct regarding the number of pieces allowed, weight and size.
+- Get your checked and hand baggage allowances correct regarding the number of pieces allowed, weight and size - including for any onward flights with different airlines.

 - Get the liquid restrictions correct in the permissible amounts and packaging in plastic bags.